 Once we made it to Flam it was time for one of the most exciting activities of our trip!
 First, we stopped at the Flam Bakery and grabbed some sandwiches and coffee.
 We originally planned to take them with us on our adventure but it was raining and we had some time to kill.

 Lining up early, we hopped on the Flam Railway to make the ride up to the village of Myrdal.
 This train is known for being one of the most scenic in the world.
-However, to us, nothing compared to the bike ride back down!
+However, to us, nothing compared to the bike ride back down through the green valleys and waterfalls.
 Only a small fraction of travelers do this and it was so worth it.

 Where to Stay in Undredal Norway